opendatasoft/ods-documentation/source/creating_content_with_studio/configuring_blocks/add-chart.rst

 1. From the left side pane, configure the axes of the chart:

    a.
-Select the dataset field to be used on the X-axis, also called category or horizontal axis.
+Select the dataset field to be used on the X-axis (aka category or horizontal axis).
 This axis is generally used to categorize data.
 When using a date field, select the time scale to be used.
    b.
-Select the function to apply and the field to be used on the Y-axis, also called category or horizontal axis.
+Select the function to apply and the field to be used on the Y-axis (aka values or vertical axis).
 This axis is generally used to measure data.

 2. (optional) You can also refine the data shown on the chart: